somesocks/uchain/README.md

 Sometimes, you need to pass previous arguments along with a new result.
 The easiest way to do this is to use PassThrough, whchich is a convenience method for

     (next, ...args) => next(null, ...args),

+### Logging

+Logging is useful for debugging.
+It prints all of the arguments passed in to console.log, with a tag, and then passes them through.

+### Assert

+Assert is useful for debugging.
+It takes in a validator function, which is then passed any arguments to check.
+If validator returns false, an error is thrown.